imagej/imagej.github.io/_pages/DICOM.md

 ---

 {% include menu-formats%}
-[Digital Imaging and Communications in Medicine (DICOM)](wikipedia_DICOM "wikilink") is a standard for handling, storing, printing, and transmitting information in medical imaging.
+{% include wikipedia title='DICOM' text='Digital Imaging and Communications in Medicine (DICOM)'%} is a standard for handling, storing, printing, and transmitting information in medical imaging.

 ## How to read DICOM files into ImageJ?